slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - I probably read 1-2 hours a day, and that puts me in the top 0,00001%. -- Naval Ravikant*
 - try to break a bad habit and form a good one every 6 months . -- Naval Ravikant*
 - you do not raise to the level of your goals, you fall to the level of your systems.
-> *'Karma is just you, repeating your patterns, virtues, and flaws until you finally get what you deserve.' -- Naval Ravikant*
+> *"Karma is just you, repeating your patterns, virtues, and flaws until you finally get what you deserve."
+-- Naval Ravikant*
-> *'All the benefits in life come from compound interest - relationship, money, habits - anything of importance.' -- Naval Ravikant*
+> *"All the benefits in life come from compound interest - relationship, money, habits - anything of importance."
+-- Naval Ravikant*
 -->

-> *'We are what we repeatedly do.
-Excellence, then, is not an act, but a habit.' -- Will Durant*
+> *"We are what we repeatedly do.
+Excellence, then, is not an act, but a habit."
+-- Will Durant*

-> *'At any given time, I'm either trying to pick up a good habit or discard a previous bad habit.*' -- Naval Ravikant*
+> *"At any given time, I'm either trying to pick up a good habit or discard a previous bad habit.*"
+-- Naval Ravikant*

 We are essentially our habits.
 Habits are systems.
 Habits are compound interest in real life.

 Consistency doesn’t come from effort, it comes from showing up.
 Long term thinking and discipline will guarantee you an easier life.

-> *'The purpose of a habit is to remove that action from self-negotiation.
+> *"The purpose of a habit is to remove that action from self-negotiation.
 You no longer expend energy deciding whether to do it.
-You just do it.' -- Kevin Kelly*
+You just do it."
+-- Kevin Kelly*

-> *'At any given time, i'm either trying to pick up a good habit or discard previous bad habit.' -- Naval Ravikant*
+> *"At any given time, i'm either trying to pick up a good habit or discard previous bad habit."
+-- Naval Ravikant*

-> *'Continuous effort, not strength or intelligence, is the key to unlocking our potential.' -- Winston Churchill*
+> *"Continuous effort, not strength or intelligence, is the key to unlocking our potential."
+-- Winston Churchill*

-> *'First we make our habits, then our habits make us.' -- Charles C. Nobel*
+> *"First we make our habits, then our habits make us."
+-- Charles C. Nobel*

-> *'Habit is the intersection of knowledge (what to do), skill (how to do), and desire (want to do).' -- Stephen Covey*
+> *"Habit is the intersection of knowledge (what to do), skill (how to do), and desire (want to do)."
+-- Stephen Covey*

-> *'Hard choices, easy life.
-Easy choices, hard life.' -- Jerzy Gregorek*
+> *"Hard choices, easy life.
+Easy choices, hard life."
+-- Jerzy Gregorek*

 ### How to fix bad habits?

-> *'Pain plus reflection equals progress.' -- Ray Dalio*
+> *"Pain plus reflection equals progress."
+-- Ray Dalio*

 Pay attention, correct and don’t judge.
 Two vices is too much, none makes you boring.